takenet/deckard/docs/components.md

 The housekeeper is responsible for several background tasks that are necessary for the correct functioning of the service.

 The following tasks are currently being performed by the housekeeper:
-- Timeout messages that haven't received an acknoledgement for a specific period;
+- Handles deadline timeout of messages that haven't received an acknoledgement for a specific period;
-- Unlock messages that have been locked for any specific reason;
+- Unlock messages that have been locked by the application;
 - Remove expired messages from the queue;
 - Compute metrics from the system and queues;
 - Remove elements from queues that are limited by size;

-Running with memory storage/cache engine the housekeeper must run in the same service instance since everything is locally stored.
+If you run Deckard with memory storage or cache engines, the housekeeper must also run in the same service instance since everything is stored locally.

-Running with any other engine we suggest running the housekeeper in a separate instance to avoid any performance issues with the gRPC service managing messages and requests.
+Running with any other engine we suggest running the housekeeper in a separate instance to avoid any performance issues, since it would be competing resource usage against the gRPC service.

 ## Audit